GilesStrong/LatticeQCD_IST2018/README.md

 - calcWilsonLoop
 - calcMeanWilsonLoopAtPoint
 - calcOverallMeanWilsonLoop
+- getWilsonLoopSample
+- jackknifeWilson
+- getJackknifeWilsonMean

 ## Status
+- Can compute jackknife variences of meanWilson loops
-- Can save values of V(R,T) for given configuration as CSV and analyse in python
+- ~~Can save values of V(R,T) for given configuration as CSV and analyse in python~~
 - ~~Can compute mean of Wilson loops for arbitrary spatial and temporal widths across entire lattice~~
 - ~~Can compute Wilson loops for arbitrary spatial and temporal widths~~
 - ~~Can compute mean of all plaquettes across lattice~~